Great Fire of London KS1 – Best history teaching resources

 Up your game with our pick of the best Great Fire of London KS1 lesson plans, resources and activities…

 Up until the point when a 69-year-old woman removed someone else’s dessert from a freezer on a popular television show, no baker had caused such a fuss as Thomas Farriner of Pudding Lane, 351 years ago in London.

-It’s an important event, and one that can be weaved into almost any area of the curriculum, so here we’ve picked out the best lesson plans, resources and activities to get you going.
+It’s an important event, and one that you can weave into almost any area of the curriculum.
+Here we’ve picked out the best Great Fire of London KS1 lesson plans, resources and activities to get you going.

 That doesn’t even scratch the surface of what you will find with these resources.

 The Historical Association produced this topic pack on the Great Fire of London.
 It covers the events leading up to it, its causes and why it spread and what London was like afterwards.
 It also looks at Samuel Pepys and Christopher Wren.

 This set of KS1 resources was created by teachers who adapted a range of history approaches from Nuffield Primary to fit their classes.